drewvlaz/grade-checker-script/README.md

 ## Overview
    This script logs into my student portal and grabs my current grades.
 It then compares it to a previous version of my grades to see if any assignments were updated.
 If an assignment grade has been updated, the scripts sends an email to notify me.
+Currently, I have this script running on a Raspberry Pi Zero W and scheduled it to run every 15 minutes with crontab.

 ## How it works